Recent Performance of Still Life by Camerata Chicago:

 Gregory Hutter holds degrees from Western Michigan University, the University of Michigan, and Northwestern University.
-He has served on the DePaul School of Music faculty since 2002 and he also concurrently lectures at the University of Illinois at Chicago.
-His compositions have been performed by the Moravian Philharmonic, the Kiev Philharmonic, the Minnesota Orchestra, the Czech Philharmonic, Musica Moderna (Poland), the Cassatt Quartet, the Maia Quartet, the Julstrom Quartet, Trio Callisto, the Carpe Diem Quartet, Duo Diorama, the Society for New Music (Syracuse), the Philovox Ensemble (Boston), Kantorei (Denver), pianists Winston Choi and Matthew McCright, Pinotage, Musica Nova (Israel), and the International Contemporary Ensemble (ICE), among others.
+For nearly two decades he served on the music faculties at DePaul University (2002-2019) and the University of Illinois at Chicago (2013-2020) and has since retired from the music profession.
+His compositions have been performed by the Moravian Philharmonic, the Kiev Philharmonic, the Minnesota Orchestra, the Czech Philharmonic, Camerata Chicago, Musica Moderna (Poland), the Cassatt String Quartet, the Maia String Quartet, the Julstrom String Quartet, Trio Callisto, the Carpe Diem Quartet, Duo Diorama, the Society for New Music (Syracuse), the Philovox Ensemble (Boston), Kantorei (Denver), pianists Winston Choi and Matthew McCright, DUO: Stephanie & Saar, Pinotage, Musica Nova (Israel), and the International Contemporary Ensemble (ICE), among others.
 Hutter has been the recipient of numerous awards and commissions, in addition to receiving grants and fellowships from the Illinois Arts Council, the MacDowell Colony, the American Music Center and the Meet the Composer Foundation.
-His debut full-length solo CD was released on the Naxos American Classics label in 2008.
-Individual compositions are recorded on various labels including Capstone, Navona and Innova.
-Most of his available works are published in print by E.C.
+His debut full-length solo CD was released as part of the Naxos ‘American Classics’ series in 2008.
+His second full-length solo CD consisting of secular choral music was released by Naxos in 2019.
+Individual compositions have also been recorded on various labels including Capstone Records, Navona Records and Innova Recordings.
+His music is available in print from Subito Music Distribution and E.C.
 Schirmer.
 Hutter’s many distinguished teachers have included Ramon Zupko, C. Curtis-Smith, Michael Daugherty, William Bolcom, Evan Chambers, M. William Karlins, Alan Stout and Marta Ptaszynska.